 As technology is ever-advancing, it should come as no surprise that self-driving cars have become a hot commodity lately.
 Autonomous vehicles are in abundance in Las Vegas, NV, and lawmakers are tasked with creating new laws to govern them.
 As of today, the laws that govern self-driving cars in the State of Nevada are still in development.

 If you’re reading this page, you are likely wondering what the self-driving car laws are in Nevada.
-Here’s what you need to know, as presented by our Las Vegas Car Accident Attorneys.
+Here’s what you need to know, as presented by our Las Vegas Car Accident Lawyer.

 What are the laws for self-driving cars in Nevada?

 Yes, Nevada does have laws for autonomous automobiles.
 The current laws can be found in the Nevada Revised Statutes 482A.
 Additionally, the legislature has permitted the Nevada Department of Motor Vehicles to create additional laws as they come to light.
 Here is a brief outline of the existing laws governing self-driving cars in the State of Nevada:

 The laws for self-driving vehicles in Nevada are as follows: